 Once the bone has grown across the joint, a rapid return to function can be expected.

 The main risk is the bones not growing together.
 This occurs in approximately 10% of cases.
-Other risks are infection and damage to the nail, stiffness in the adjacent joints.
+Other risks are infection, damage to the nail, stiffness in the adjacent joints.